Skip to main content

 1. Go to KakaoCloud Console > Beyond Compute Service > Virtual Machine.

-2. Check the list of created snapshots in the Snapshot menu.
+2. Check the snapshot list under the Snapshot tab.

 - Incremental: Incremental backup

-Target volume IDName of the volume where the snapshot was created
+Volume IDID of the volume the snapshot was taken from

 Restore volume from snapshot tab